Ordinary CBD oil is so 2019. Discover the life-changing benefits of CBG oil.

 Should I stock up on CBG products right now?

-That's up to you!
-Try to pay attention to what CBG dosage helps you feel better.
+So if you're going to try CBG for your own wellness goals, try to pay attention to what CBG dosage helps you feel better.
 And keep in mind: Just because CBG alleviated IBS and colon cancer in mice, that doesn't necessarily mean it will relieve your IBS (or stop your tumor growth).

 And just because CBG had a neuroprotective effect on mouse brains, doesn't necessarily mean it will protect your brain against neurological diseases.